ajand2003/EventsApp/README.md

 # Events-App-V2
-Sprint 2 of out Events App
+Sprint 2 of our Events App